Friends, family, public flock to funeral of physicist Stephen Hawking

 His coffin was topped with white “Universe” lilies and white “Polar Star” roses and carried by pallbearers from the University of Cambridge, where he worked.
 It was greeted by a large crowd outside the church who clapped as it was carried in.

-The 76-year-old scientist was mourned by his children Robert, Lucy and Timothy, joined by guests including playwright Alan Bennett, businessman Elon Musk and model Lily Cole.
+The 76-year-old scientist was mourned by his children Robert, Lucy, and Timothy, joined by guests such as playwright Alan Bennett, businessman Elon Musk, and model Lily Cole.

 Confined to a wheelchair for most of his life after being diagnosed with Motor Neurone Disease when he was 21, Hawking’s towering intellect and sheer persistence struck a chord with ordinary people, Rees said in an appreciation published earlier this month.